-Clean Drinking Water: It is estimated that one billion people do not have access to clean drinking water.
-The result is serious illness, disease, and premature, preventable death.
+It is estimated that one billion people do not have access to clean drinking water.
+The result is a serious illness, disease, and premature, preventable death.
 There are many organizations working to address this, from drilling wells to offering water purification systems.
-The result is clean, safe drinking water for the some the world’s most hurting people.
+The result is clean, safe drinking water for some of the world’s most hurting people.
 This is something that can be resolved and in which everyone can get involved, be it directly or indirectly (via donations).

-Food for the Hungry: Reportedly 800 million to one billion people lack a basic supply of food.
+Reportedly 800 million to one billion people lack a basic supply of food.
 Sadly, experts on such things indicate that there is enough food to feed everyone; it’s just in the wrong place or being obstructed by various governments, factions, or politics.
-Apparently the problem boils down to transportation logistics and corruption.
+Apparently, the problem boils down to transportation logistics and corruption.
 This is a bit harder to address, but again there are many organizations involved in addressing world hunger.
 While most people are not in a position to directly help out, anyone can make a donation to help feed a hungry person.

 So, clean drinking water and food for the hungry are serious problems that can and should be addressed.